vskaush2/samplepackage/docs/Helpful Git Commands.md

 # Helpful Git Commands

 This contains very helpful `git` commands for reference.
+Ideally, an IDE such as PyCharm has these commands as clickable actions.
+Otherwise, the following commands can be run on the terminal.

 If you are not already in the project directory, always run this before doing anything else.
 ```bash